top of page

 Updates to Medicare Prescription Drug Coverage (Part D)

 Beneficiaries should pay attention to changes in their specific drug formularies.
 Coverage for medications can vary from year to year, so it’s wise to review the list of covered drugs regularly.
-This practice helps to prevent any surprise costs that may arise from changes in coverage.
+This practice helps prevent any surprise costs that may arise from changes in coverage.

 Enhanced Benefits and Support Programs